antonio-morales/Fuzzing101/Exercise 10/Readme.md

 git checkout 7.5.288.22
 ```

 ## This challenge ended on March 1, 2022.
-Thank you for your submissions!!
+Thank you for your submissions!! :smiley: